-other public health crises.
-The full extent to which any pandemic, epidemic, or public health crisis may, directly or indirectly, impact our business, results of operations and financial condition, including our sales, expenses, supply chain integrity, manufacturing capability, research and development activities, and employee-related compensation, is currently highly uncertain and cannot be predicted with reasonable accuracy at this time and will depend on future developments that are also highly uncertain and cannot be predicted with reasonable accuracy at this time, including, without limitation:
+As was the case with the COVID-19 pandemic, which resulted in a material disruption of our operations in fiscal 2020 and to a lesser degree in fiscal 2021, we are subject to risks associated with pandemics, epidemics or other public health crises.
+The full extent to which any pandemic, epidemic, or public health crisis may, directly or indirectly, impact our business, results of operations and financial condition, including our sales, expenses, supply chain integrity, manufacturing capability, research and development activities, and employee-related compensation, is highly uncertain and will depend on future developments that are also highly uncertain and cannot be predicted with reasonable accuracy at this time, including, without limitation:

-- new information that may emerge concerning COVID-19, the contagiousness or virulence of the virus, disease or other condition giving rise to the pandemic, epidemic or public health crisis; - the scope and length of any governmental or other restrictions implemented to reduce the spread of virus, disease or other condition giving rise to the pandemic, epidemic or public health crisis including contagiousness or virulence; other actions required or recommended to contain or treat infected individuals; - resurgences in transmission and infection following the easing or lifting deferral of governmental procedures using our products or other restrictions or following resumption of surgical procedures, whether as a result thereof, as a result of reinfection, as a result of a delay in the emergence of symptoms following infection (or reinfection), and the adverse impact the foregoing may have on our business and financial condition, including because of the adverse impact on patients' willingness to undergo procedures in which our products could be used; used during or following any pandemic, epidemic or other public health crisis; - actions required volatility in the global capital markets, impacting access to and cost of capital; - disruptions in the manufacture and distribution of our products and in our supply chain; - delays in clinical trials; - disruptions or recommended restrictions on the ability of many of our employees, and of third parties on which we rely, to contain or treat infected individuals, in light work effectively, including "stay-at-home" orders and similar government actions; - temporary closures of any or all our facilities and of the foregoing or other as-yet unanticipated developments, whether related to COVID-19, or other pandemic, epidemic, or public health crisis, directly or indirectly; facilities of our customers and suppliers; and - the other direct and indirect economic impact, impacts, both domestically and abroad, of a pandemic, epidemic, or public health crisis as a result of any or all of the foregoing, including actions taken by local, state, national and international governmental agencies, whether such impact affects customers, suppliers, or markets generally.
+- the contagiousness or virulence of the virus, disease or other condition giving rise to the pandemic, epidemic or public health crisis; - the scope and length of any governmental or other restrictions implemented to reduce the spread of virus, disease or other condition giving rise to the pandemic, epidemic or public health crisis or other actions required or recommended to contain or treat infected individuals; - the deferral of procedures using our products or other adverse impact on patients' willingness to undergo procedures in which our products could be used during or following any pandemic, epidemic or other public health crisis; - volatility in the global capital markets, impacting access to and cost of capital; - disruptions in the manufacture and distribution of our products and in our supply chain; - delays in clinical trials; - disruptions or restrictions on the ability of many of our employees, and of third parties on which we rely, to work effectively, including "stay-at-home" orders and similar government actions; - temporary closures of our facilities and of the facilities of our customers and suppliers; and - other direct and indirect economic impacts, both domestically and abroad, of a pandemic, epidemic, or public health crisis as a result of any or all of the foregoing, including actions taken by local, state, national and international governmental agencies, whether such impact affects customers, suppliers, or markets generally.